Eurovision Young Dancers 2001

+The winner was duo David Kupinski and Marcin Kupinski representing Poland, with Jeroen Verbruggen representing Belgium placing second, and duo Maartje Hermans and Golan Yosef representing Netherlands placing third.

 Location

-The Linbury Studio Theatre of the Royal Opera House in London, United Kingdom was the host venue for the 2001 edition of the Eurovision Young Dancers.
+The Linbury Studio Theatre of the Royal Opera House in London, United Kingdom was the host venue for the 2001 edition of Eurovision Young Dancers.

 The Linbury is most notable for hosting performances of experimental and independent dance and music, by independent companies and as part of the ROH2, the contemporary producing arm of the Royal Opera House.
 The Linbury Studio Theatre regularly stages performances by the Royal Ballet School and also hosts the Young British Dancer of the Year competition.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 The interval act was Symbiont(s) by Wayne McGregor.